SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Grid.md

      > [!NOTE]
      > When you disable the *Highlight* option, the nodes that do not match the filter will no longer be displayed and the remaining nodes will be reorganized.

-   - *Advanced > Empty Result message*: Available from 10.3.11/10.4.0 onwards<!-- RN 37173 -->.
+   - *Advanced > Empty result message*: Available from 10.3.11/10.4.0 onwards<!-- RN 37173 -->.
 Allows you to specify a custom message that is displayed when a query returns no results.

      > [!TIP]
      > See also: [Displaying a custom empty component message](xref:Tutorial_Dashboards_Displaying_a_custom_empty_component_message).